How to Prevent Running on Simulators in Android & IOS Apps

 For example, using simulators, hackers can observe how an app interacts with the mobile operating system, or study the methods and sequence by which the app connects to and authenticates with its backend.
 Simulators can also be used to observe how an application app reads/writes to the filesystem (for instance to learn if weak encryption is used, or no encryption at all).

-Preventing Simulation on Mobile apps by Using Appdome
+Preventing running on simulators on Mobile apps by Using Appdome

-On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent Simulation without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent running on simulators without an SDK or gateway: